ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. S. Breuer, M. Steuwer, and S. Gorlatch, “High-Level Programming of Stencil Computations on Multi-GPU Systems Using the SkelCL Library,” HiStencils 2014, vol. 24, no. 3, pp. 23–30, 2014.
+1. Y. Futamura, “Partial Evaluation of Computation Process — An Approach to a Compiler-Compiler,” Higher-Order Symb.
+Comput., vol. 12, no. 5, pp. 381–391, 1999.

 # > 30 min